bonsai-rx/docs/README.md

 # Would you like to contribute to documentation?

-## Step by step guide to contributing to existing documentation
+## Contributing to existing documentation

 These instructions apply to repos that already have a DocFx website created.

 1. Fork the `main` branch of the repository you want to contribute documentation to.
 2. Download and install the latest stable version of [DocFx](https://dotnet.github.io/docfx/index.html) (currently 2.75.3).
-3. In a Windows Powershell, use the command `docfx docfx.json --serve` to generate a local preview of the documentation website as you make changes.
+3. In a Windows Powershell, use the command `docfx docfx.json --serve` to generate a local preview of the documentation website as you [make changes](#creating-and-editing-articles).

 > [!NOTE]
 > Occasionally, we run into weird bugs with the local preview.
 Check if the error persists by [publishing your fork online](#publishing-to-github-pages)